jpype-project/jpype/doc/userguide.rst

 This does have some consequences for the use of proxies.
 Proxies must never be used as synchronization objects.
-Whenever they are garbage collected, they loss their identity.
+Whenever they are garbage collected, they lose their identity.
 In addition, their hashCode and system id both are reissued whenever they are refreshed.
 Therefore, using a proxy as a Java map key can be problematic.
 So long as it remains in the Java map, it will maintain the same identify.
 But once